sergeykomlach/AdvancedBiometricPromptCompat/README.md

  `static boolean isBiometricEnrollChanged` -  returns `true` if enrollment changed for specified biometric.

  **NOTE!!!
-Be careful using 'isBiometricEnrollChanged' - due to technical limitations, it can return incorrect result in many cases**
+Be careful using 'isBiometricEnrollChanged' - due to technical limitations, it can return incorrect result in some cases**
 ##